Jonosenior/bubble_sort/README.md

 ## Pre-project thoughts

-This is my first exercise in taking an algorithm and turning it into concrete code.
+This motivation for this project is to practice taking an algorithm and turning it into useful code.
+It's also a chance to get "under the hood" of Ruby and gain a basic understanding of what #sort does behind the scenes.

 ## Post-project thoughts